Vancouver Island Pottery Supply

 Monday - Friday 9 - 4 pm

-Closed all provincial and federal holidays Next closure for a Stat holiday is for May 20th for Victoria Day, reopen May 21st.
+Closed all provincial and federal holidays Next closure for a Stat holiday is for October 14th Thanksgiving

 Information